tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## What security properties do they provide

-* EUF-CMA : Dilithium provides EUF-CMA security.
+* EUF-CMA : Dilithium, Falcon all provide EUF-CMA security.

 ## Where can different types of PQC signatures be used